hannahintech/ast-testing/README.md

 The instructions I used were the following: [Traversing AST](https://alligator.io/js/traversing-ast/)

-I can also recomment watching this video: [Master the Art of AST](https://www.youtube.com/watch?v=C06MohLG_3s)
+I can also recommend watching this video: [Master the Art of AST](https://www.youtube.com/watch?v=C06MohLG_3s)